JulianGriffin11/R_Projects/README.md

 ## 🗂️ Projects

 ### 1. [🎵 **Project 1 - Spotify Symphony** 🎵](./Project%201%20-%20Spotify%20Symphony)
-- **Summary**: This project dives into the world of Spotify data to uncover what drives song popularity.
-A linear regression model is built to explore relationships between various song attributes like danceability, energy, tempo, etc.
+- **Summary**: This project aims to uncover key insights into the Spotify song algorithm.
+A linear regression model is built to explore relationships between various song attributes like danceability, energy, tempo, and more to predict song Popularity.
+- **Applications**: R, Excel
 - **Skills Learned**:
   - Linear Regression Analysis
-  - Model Diagnostics and Assumption checks
+  - Dashboard Construction
+  - Pivot Table Analysis
   - Data Wrangling using libraries like `ggplot2`, `lm`, `car`, etc.
-- **Important Note**: Please make sure your working directory is set when running the file!
+- **Important Note**: Please make sure your working directory is set when the R files!

 <br>